Synopsik/DiscordBot/README.md

         return
 ```

-* Once we validated that the message is not our own, we can use a case match statement to look for simple commands and process messages
+* We validated that the message did not originate from our bot, then we can use a case match statement to look for simple commands and process messages
 ```
 # Begin case statement to search for bot commands
     match message.content: